 You may hear clam chowder called Boston clam chowder, New England clam chowder, or Manhattan clam chowder.
 So what’s the difference?
 Boston and New England clam chowder are two names that describe the same type of clam chowder!
-New England (or Boston) clam chowder is a creamy or broth based chowder made with potatoes, vegetables and clams.
+New England (or Boston) clam chowder is a creamy or broth-based chowder made with potatoes, vegetables, and clams.
 This recipe fits that description.
-Manhattan chowder is a red, tomato based chowder with clams, and vegetables.
+Manhattan chowder is a red, tomato-based chowder with clams and vegetables.

-- 1 medium yellow onion
+- 1 small onion diced

-- 3 stalks celery about 1 cup, diced
+- 3 stalks celery diced

-- 2 cloves garlic minced
+- 3 cloves garlic minced

-- 1/2 cups all-purpose flour
+- 1/2 cup flour

 - 1 cup milk